pygame-community/pygame-geometry/docs/circle.rst

         ((x, y), radius)
         (x, y, radius)

-    **You cannot create degenerate circles(circles with a radius of 0 or less).
-    If you try, the `Circle` will not be created and an error will be raised.**
+    It is important to note that you cannot create degenerate circles, which are circles with a radius of 0 or less.
+If you try to create such a circle, the `Circle` object will not be created and an error will be raised.
+This is because a circle with a radius of 0 or less is not a valid geometric object.
 Circle Attributes
 ------
     The `Circle` class has both virtual and non-virtual attributes.
 Non-virtual attributes